 7. Pressure Washing

-This is an accessible business to start since all you need is a pressure washer.
+This is an accessible business since all you need is a pressure washer.
 If you already have one that you can use, even better.
 But if not, you can get one for as little as $100.

 Talk to people in your neighborhood to see if they need your services.
-For example, if you live in an area where many people walk by, power wash your sidewalk, driveway, or another prominent spot.
+For example, if you live where many people walk by, power wash your sidewalk, driveway, or another prominent spot.
 Then put up a small sign promoting your services with your name and a way to contact you.

 8. Delivering Newspapers